rahi-lab/YeaZ-GUI/readme.md

 ### Install from source

+This mehtod of installation is recommended for those who like to edit code. depending on computer, it may take up to 20 minutes to install.

 1. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
 2. Clone this repository (`git clone https://github.com/rahi-lab/YeaZ-GUI`).
 3. In the command line, navigate to the folder where you cloned YeaZ-GUI (command `cd YeaZ-GUI`).